api-platform/demo/README.md

 What can I find in this demo?
 =============================

-This demo application contains several things you may be interested.
+This demo application contains several things you may be interested:

 API Testing
 -----------